Markovian Sliced Wasserstein Distances: Beyond Independent Projections: Markovian Sliced Wasserstein distances

 \section{Markovian Sliced Wasserstein distances}

-As discussed, the limitations of the previous works are independent projecting directions, computationally expensive dependency, and the lost of asymptotic metricity.
-In order to address those limitations, we propose to impose the dependency between projecting directions via the first-order Markov chain.
-By doing so, a new projecting direction can be created efficiently while being dependent on previous projecting directions.
-In this section, we first define \textit{Markovian sliced Wasserstein} (MSW) distance and discuss its theoretical properties including topological properties, statistical properties, and computational properties in Section~\ref{subsec:def_msw}.
+We first define \textit{Markovian sliced Wasserstein} (MSW) distance and discuss its theoretical properties including topological properties, statistical properties, and computational properties in Section~\ref{subsec:def_msw}.
 In Section~\ref{subsec:MSWvariants}, we discuss some choices in designing the Markov chain including the prior distribution and the transition distribution.
 Finally, we discuss the burning and thinning variant of MSW which can reduce the computational and memory complexity in Section~\ref{subsec:burning_thinning}.